Xylitol, The Sugar Substitute with Health Benefits?

 Fewer Calories

-Xylitol has 40% fewer calories than regular sugar has.
-While regular table sugar has 4 calories per gram, xylitol only has 2.4 calories.
+Craving the taste of sugar but don’t have the calories to spare?
+Good news.
+Xylitol has 40% fewer calories than regular sugar.
+While table sugar has 4 calories per gram, xylitol only has 2.4 calories.

-In other words, a teaspoon of table sugar contains 16 calories compared to a teaspoon of xylitol has 9.6 calories.
-That 40% reduction in calories may not seem like a lot, but when you consider the average American consumes 130 pounds or more of added sugar per year, it could make a big difference.
+In other words, a teaspoon of table sugar contains 16 calories compared to 9.6 calories in a teaspoon of xylitol.
+Now that may not seem like a lot.
+But when you consider the average American consumes 130 pounds or more of added sugar per year, it could make a huge difference [1].

 Doesn’t Spike Blood Glucose